mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/08/app-modernization-google-next-2020.md

 TL;DR There is a lot of content and sessions discussed in this blog article, in case you would like to know what are the top 4 sessions I found very insightful on an App Modernization standpoint, here you are:
 - [An App Modernization Story with Cloud Run](https://cloud.withgoogle.com/next/sf/sessions?session=APP236#application-modernization) [[Youtube](https://youtu.be/KY4DozBVV1Y)], great journey from monolith (Windows VM) to microservices (serverless Linux Container).
 - [Building Globally Scalable Services with Istio and ASM](https://cloud.withgoogle.com/next/sf/sessions?session=APP210#application-modernization) [[Youtube](https://youtu.be/clu7t0LVhcw)], great definition of what's a service mesh.
-- [Anthos Deep Dive: Part One](https://cloud.withgoogle.com/next/sf/sessions?session=APP316#application-modernization) [[Youtube](https://youtu.be/be_bXETvbuE)], great walkthrough of ACM, Anthos GKE (on GCP, on-premand on AWS) and Cloud Monitoring and Logging.
+- [Anthos Deep Dive: Part One](https://cloud.withgoogle.com/next/sf/sessions?session=APP316#application-modernization) [[Youtube](https://youtu.be/be_bXETvbuE)], great walkthrough of ACM, Anthos GKE (on GCP, on-premise on AWS) and Cloud Monitoring and Logging.
 - [Anthos Deep Dive: Part Two](https://cloud.withgoogle.com/next/sf/sessions?session=APP317#application-modernization) [[Youtube](https://youtu.be/jIkymJYsCR4)], great walkthrough of ASM and Cloud Run for Anthos.

 What a perfect timing!
 While I'm doing my onboarding as [a Noogler](https://www.linkedin.com/posts/mathieubenoitqc_cloud-innovation-continuouslearning-activity-6685996290330947584-bKkB), I have the opportunity to (e-)attend my first Google conference.
 Yes for sure, like everyone I won't be able to travel to San Francisco or somewhere else to attend in-person such conference during 4-5 days.
-But I actually feel more lucky than if I would have, because without traveling I have X weeks of content thanks to this incredible new format of Google Next: [Google Next OnAir 2020](https://cloud.withgoogle.com/next/sf/)!
+But I actually feel more lucky than if I would have, because without traveling I have 9 weeks of content thanks to this incredible new format of Google Next: [Google Next OnAir 2020](https://cloud.withgoogle.com/next/sf/)!

 I'm very impressed about the quality, the unicity and the huge amount of content from this conference.
 Most, if not all, of the sessions are ~20 min long, very convenient.
 It's very unique because it's during 9 weeks, with for sure sessions but many different other formats to learn about GCP:
 - [Session packages](https://cloud.withgoogle.com/next/sf/sessions#session-packages)